-This section contains an explanation of the significant differences between the Commission's Final Budget amounts and actual amounts recorded for revenues and expenditures for Fiscal Year 2019-2020 as detailed on the Statement of Revenues, Expenditures and Changes in Fund Balance - Budget and Actual.
+This section contains an explanation of the significant differences between the Commission's Final Budget amounts and actual amounts recorded for revenues and expenditures for Fiscal Year 2020-2021 as detailed on the Statement of Revenues, Expenditures and Changes in Fund Balance - Budget and Actual.

-- Total actual revenues were above budgeted revenues in Fiscal Year 2019-2020 by over \$2.8 million due to the delayed receipt of revenue from the prior-year as well as a larger than expected tobacco tax backfill payment timing of revenue recognition. - Total budgeted appropriations exceeded actual expenditures in Fiscal Year 2019-2020 by \$9.2 million due to program funds spent under the Bridges and Home Visitation Program and the timing of distributions of one-time Catalytic funds. - o 0-5 child development program expenditures were less than budgeted appropriations by \$2.9 million.
-The underspend due mostly to the timing of expenditures related to the Dental Transformation Initiative, Bridges Maternal Health, and the CalWorks Home Visitation Program.
-The original appropriations for these programs represent total funds available through each program award, but each program has unique scheduling and timelines that guide when funds are expended. - Salaries and benefits actual expenditures were less than budgeted appropriations by \$0.27 million due to two vacant staff positions and underspending projections for different benefits. - Catalytic expenditures were less than budgeted appropriations by \$6.0 million.
-Fiscal Year 2019-2020 was the eighth year of Round 1 and 2 catalytic funds were disbursed.
-The total funding amount of approximately \$58.9 million was approved by the Commission as detailed below.
+- Total actual revenues were above budgeted revenues in Fiscal Year 2020-2021 by over \$7.6 million due to tobacco tax revenue above projections and increased revenue from the Dental Transformation Revenue close-out. - Total budgeted appropriations exceeded actual expenditures in Fiscal Year 2020-2021 by \$7.6 million due to program funds spent under the Bridges and Home Visitation Program and the timing of distributions of one-time Catalytic funds. - 0-5 child development program expenditures were less than budgeted appropriations by \$4.5 million.
+This was due mostly to the timing of expenditures for the Home Visitation Program and the IMPACT, HUBS, and DLL programs.
+The original appropriations for these programs represent total funds available through each program award, but each program has unique scheduling and timelines that guide when funds are expended. - Salaries and benefits actual expenditures were less than budgeted appropriations by \$0.2 million due to filling two vacant staff positions later in the fiscal year and underspending projections for benefits. - Catalytic expenditures were less than budgeted appropriations by \$2.9 million.
+Fiscal Year 2020-2021 was the eighth year of Round 1 and 2 catalytic funding.
+The total funding amount of approximately \$62 million was approved by the Commission as detailed below.
 Expenditures are recognized as services are provided and deliverables met for each separate Catalytic program.
-At budget adoption, the timing of Fiscal Year 2019-2020 distributions and expense recognition were not known.
+At budget adoption, the timing of Fiscal Year 2020-2021 distributions and expense recognition were not known.
 Each Catalytic program has a unique scope and budget.
 Final payment terms are included in the contracts approved by the Commission for each Catalytic program.
 Remaining Catalytic funding will be included in future year budgets as defined in the related Catalytic contract payment and deliverable schedules.